mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/blue-green-deploy/index.md

 excerpt: How to deploy with two load-balanced versions of the same service
 enterprise: true
 ---

-A blue/green deployment strategy provides a method for achieving zero-downtime when you need to run two versions of the same service--that is, a "blue" version and a "green" version--simultaneously.
+A blue/green deployment strategy provides a method for achieving zero-downtime when you need to run two versions of the same service - that is, a "blue" version and a "green" version - simultaneously.
 With a blue/green deployment, you can have two fully-scaled versions of the same service running at the same time on the same cluster.
 You can then use the load balancer to switch between the two versions, as needed.

-This type of deployment supports rolling updates where one version of a service can be taken down and upgraded or rolled back without disrupting access to the other version of the same service.
+This type of deployment supports rolling updates where one version of a service can be taken down and upgraded, or rolled back,without disrupting access to the other version of the same service.
 Similarly, if something goes wrong with one version of a service, you can quickly switch to routing requests to the other version of the service by adjusting the load balancer settings.

 # Before you begin
-Before you create Edge-LB pools and pool configuration files, you should have DC/OS Enterprise cluster nodes installed and ready to use and have previously downloaded and installed the latest Edge-LB packages.
+Before you create Edge-LB pools and pool configuration files, you should have DC/OS&trade; Enterprise cluster nodes installed and ready to use, and have previously downloaded and installed the latest Edge-LB packages.

-* You must have Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
+You must have:
-* You must have the core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
+* Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
-* You must have the `edgelb` command-line interface (CLI) installed.
+* The core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
-* You must have an active and properly-configured DC/OS Enterprise cluster.
+* The `edgelb` command-line interface (CLI) installed.
-* The DC/OS Enterprise cluster must have at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.
+* An active and properly-configured DC/OS Enterprise cluster, with at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.
-* You must have enough capacity on the DC/OS Enterprise cluster for two fully-deployed services.
+* Enough capacity on the DC/OS Enterprise cluster for two fully-deployed services.

 For information about installing Edge-LB packages, see the [installation](/services/edge-lb/getting-started/installing/) instructions.

 # Preview of what you'll do
-This tutorial illustrates how to configure services and load balancing to support a blue/green deployment scenario.
+This tutorial shows how to configure services and load balancing to support a blue/green deployment scenario.
 In this tutorial, you will:

-- Create and deploy a load balancing configuration file for a sample `web-server` application identified as the "blue" version of the service.
+* Create and deploy a load balancing configuration file for a sample `web-server` application identified as the "blue" version of the service.
-- Create and deploy a load balancing configuration file for a second "green" version of the `web-server` application.
+* Create and deploy a load balancing configuration file for a second, "green" version of the `web-server` application.
-- Verify the load balancer is routing traffic successfully to the "blue" version of the service.
+* Verify the load balancer is routing traffic successfully to the "blue" version of the service.
-- Update the Edge-LB configuration to route traffic to the "green" version of the service.
+* Update the Edge-LB configuration to route traffic to the "green" version of the service.
-- Verify the load balancer routes traffic to the "green" version of the service.
+* Verify the load balancer routes traffic to the "green" version of the service.
-- Access the sample application through the public agent IP address and frontend port.
+* Access the sample application through the public agent IP address and frontend port.

-By completing the steps in this tutorial, you can see how to switch to a newer or different version of the same service with zero-downtime and have the Edge-LB load balancer automatically adjust the traffic routed between the blue and green versions of the service.
+By completing the steps in this tutorial, you can see how to switch to a newer or different version of the same service with zero-downtime, and have the Edge-LB load balancer automatically adjust the traffic routed between the blue and green versions of the service.

 # Create and deploy the "blue" sample app definition
 1. Open a text editor to create the sample app definition for the `svc-blue` service in the `svc-blue.json` file: